antoniaat/data-structures-and-algorithms/README.md

 * **Merge sort** - 🚀 **O(n log n)** - The basic gist of merge sort is that you're going to take your big list, and first divide down in two half size lists and recursively call merge sort on those smaller list, which in turn will do the same.
 The base case is when you have a list of one, at which point you will return that sorted list of one.
 On the way up the recursive calls, you will merge those sorted lists together (preferably by another merge function you'll write) that walks through both lists simultaneously and inserts the smaller value first, effectively creating a bigger sorted list.

 * **Quick sort** - 🚀 **O(n log n)** - The basic gist is that you take the last element in the list and call that the pivot.
 Everything that's smaller than the pivot gets put into a "left" list and everything that's greater get's put in a "right" list.
 You then call quick sort on the left and right lists independently (hence the recursion.)
 After those two sorts come back, you concatenate the sorted left list, the pivot, and then the right list (in that order.)
 The base case is when you have a list of length 1 or 0, where you just return the list given to you.

+# Data Structures

+* 🚀 **Array List** - ArrayList is done by directly interacting with an allocated piece of memory.
+You then interact with that allocated piece of memory by addressing the specific indices in the array.
+In other words, you just treat it like a normal array.
+However things get a bit more complicated when deleting items from an ArrayList: you have to collapse the list down to the spot where you deleted.